taroserigano/taroserigano/README.md

 ### Hi there, I'm Taro! 👋

-## I'm a Developer and AWS certified Solution Architect!
+## I'm a Web Developer and AWS certified Solution Architect!

-- 🔭 I’m currently working on AWS Machine Learning!
+- 🔭 I’m currently working on Web & Software Development!
-- 🌱 I’m currently learning everything 🤓
+- 🌱 I’m currently learning everything! 🤓
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to watch Youtube and play guitar